 Column Description Displays a consecutive number for the table row.
 Protocol Displays the IP protocol type used by the connection.
-The type can either be ${\tt TCP}$ or UDP. Π Displays the lifetime of the conntrack entry in seconds.
+The type can either be ${\tt TCP}$ or ${\tt UDP}.$ Π Displays the lifetime of the conntrack entry in seconds.
 Once this time span has elapsed, the entry is discarded.
 TCP State Displays the current state of the TCP connection.
-The TCP state can be as follows: SYN_SENT SYN_RECV ESTABLISHED FIN_WAIT CLOSE_WAIT LAST_ACK TIME_WAIT

-Column Description CLOSE LISTEN Source Displays the source IP address and port of the connection request.
+The TCP state can be as follows: SYN_SENT SYN_RECV ESTABLISHED FIN_WAIT CLOSE_WAIT LAST_ACK TIME_WAIT CLOSE LISTEN Source Displays the source IP address and port of the connection request.
 Destination Displays the destination IP address and port of the connection request.
 Packets Displays the number of packets sent in the original direction for the given connection.
 In this case, original direction means from source to destination.
 Bytes Displays the number of bytes sent in the original direction for the given connection.
 In this case, original direction means from source to destination.
 State Displays the state of the connection in the original direction.
-In this case, origina direction means from source to destination.
+In this case, original direction means from source to destination.
 The state can be one of the following: ASSURED ESTABLISHED - This connection has been established.
 EXPECTED - This is an expected connection.
 There have not yet been any matching packets, but the firewall expects such packets soon.
 FIXED_TIMEOUT INVALID - This connection does not follow the expected behavior of a connection and is, therefore, considered invalid.
-NEW - This connection is starting.
-RELATED - This connection has already been expected.
+NEW - This connection has already been expected.
 SEEN_REPLY - The first answer packet from the destination was seen, but the handshake has not yet been completed.
 UNREPLIED - An initial packet from the source was seen, but it has not yet been replied.
 UNSET UNTRACKED - This connection is not tracked.
-State (Reply) Displays the state of the connection in the reply direction.
-In this case, reply direction means from destination to source.
-The status can be one of the following: ASSURED ESTABLISHED - This connection has been established.
-EXPECTED - This is an expected connection.
-There have not yet been any matching packets, but the firewall expects such packets soon.
-FIXED_TIMEOUT INVALID - This connection does not follow the expected behavior of a connection and is, therefore, considered invalid.
-NEW - This connection is starting.
-RELATED - This connection has already been expected.
-SEEN REPLY - The first answer packet from the source was seen, but the handshake has not yet been completed.